Validating your app’s Metal shader usage

 In the Xcode toolbar, choose Edit Scheme from the Scheme menu.
 Alternatively, choose Product > Scheme > Edit Scheme.

-In the Edit Scheme panel, select Run.
+In the Edit Scheme dialog, select Run.

 Select Shader Validation to enable it, and click Close.

-Now the system enables Shader Validation each time you run your scheme.
+Xcode enables Shader Validation each time you run your scheme.

 [Image]